Shannon Sharpe: Regular season

-Postseason

-Post-playing career
+Sportscasting and podcasting career

 Sharpe was a commentator for the CBS Sports pregame show The NFL Today, including the Sprint Halftime Report and the Subway Postgame Show, replacing Deion Sanders and co-hosting with James Brown (formerly with Fox NFL Sunday), former NFL quarterbacks Dan Marino and Boomer Esiason, as well as former coach Bill Cowher.
 In the 2004 NFL regular season, Sharpe defeated Marino and Esiason in the pick 'em game of The NFL Today with a 53–21 record.
-His critics say that his broadcasting skills are hurt by his poor grammar and enunciation of words (Sharpe has a very noticeable lisp and drawl).
-A satirical article on The Onion joked "CBS Producers Ask Shannon Sharpe To Use at Least 3 Real Words Per Sentence."
 On February 18, 2014, it was announced that Sharpe, along with Dan Marino, were being relieved of their duties as on-air commentators on The NFL Today and were being replaced by Tony Gonzalez and Bart Scott.

 In 2013, Sharpe became a columnist and spokesperson for FitnessRX For Men magazine and appeared on their September 2013 cover.
 Sharpe has hosted Sirius NFL Radio's Opening Drive morning program, alongside Bob Papa.

-Sharpe was among the 17 finalists being considered for enshrinement at the Pro Football Hall of Fame in 2009.
-However, he was passed over in his first year in a class that included Bruce Smith, Ralph Wilson, Derrick Thomas and Rod Woodson.
-On October 23, 2009, the NCAA Division II Football Hall of Fame announced that Sharpe would be inducted in December of that year.
-In addition, Savannah State University also retired Sharpe's No. 2 jersey.

-On November 28, 2010, Sharpe was nominated as a semi-finalist for induction into the 2011 Pro Football Hall of Fame, along with Art Modell and 24 others, among them Jerome Bettis, Roger Craig, Marshall Faulk, and Deion Sanders.
-Subsequently, on February 6, 2011, Shannon Sharpe was inducted into the Pro Football Hall of Fame.
-Sharpe was escorted to the Hall of Fame ceremony by Canton native Haley Smith, continuing the tradition of pageant winners escorting the inductees.